oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

 ## Introduction
 Now that you have the necessary insights, you begin by configuring activity monitoring, followed by implementing preventive controls.
-The **employees_search pdb** supporting internal self-service applications contains a high volume of sensitive data and is accessible to privileged users, making insider threat mitigation the top priority.
+- The **Employees_search** pdb supports internal self-service applications, and contains a high volume of sensitive data and is accessible to privileged users, making insider threat mitigation the top priority.
 You enable auditing to track security-relevant events, privileged user activity, and access to sensitive data.
-For the **customer_orders pdb**, the primary focus is mitigating external threats and demonstrating compliance (e.g., CIS).
+- For the **Customer_orders** pdb, the primary focus is mitigating external threats and demonstrating compliance (e.g., CIS).
 You enable auditing for system configuration changes, critical database activity, and schema changes, and additionally provision user activity and CIS compliance policies.

-*Estimated Lab Time:* 30 minutes
+*Estimated Lab Time:* 20 minutes

 *Version tested in this lab:* Oracle AVDF Next Gen